featherless/travel.jeffverkoeyen.com/_posts/2013-11-6-travel-bocas.md

           <img src="/gfx/bahiadelsol1.jpg" />
         </p>
         <p>
-          To top it off the owners, Jack and Lee, are the most heart-warming people I've had the privilege of meeting thus far on my travels.
-Both will gladly sit on the porch with you as the water lazily laps against the docks and shoot the breeze, sharing stories of lives-well-lived while curiously exploring your own adventures.
+          To top it off, the owners - Jack and Lee - are the most heart-warming people I've had the privilege of meeting thus far on my travels.
+They happily sat with us on the porch as the water lazily lapped against the docks and shot the breeze as they shared stories of lives-well-lived and curiously explored our own adventures.
         </p>
         <p>
           After sleeping in the next morning until noon, we were completely surprised to find that